emmaggie/nd4j/getstarted.md

          mvn clean install -DskipTests

-* After you run "mvn clean", a compressed tar file with a name similar to *TKTKTK* --> "nd4j-dist-bin.tar.gz" will be installed in the local folder (This is where you will find the jar files and it's where compiling happens.):
+* After you run "mvn clean", you will find ND4J jar files the local folder, which is where the compiling happens.:

-		*/nd4j/TKTKTKTKTKTK

-* Add the coordinates below to your Project Object Model (POM) file (POM.xml files live in the root of a given directory):
+* Add the coordinates below to your Project Object Model (POM) file (POM.xml files live in the root of a given project):

          <repositories>
              <repository>